One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Walk towards the Barrowlands; if visiting on a weekend, swing by the Barras Market to experience this Glasgow institution set up by Maggie McIver, who died a multi-millionaire in 1958.

-If you love music, you will want to join the Glasgow City Music Tours, which are run by music journalists, complimenting Glasgow’s UNESCO City of Music status.
-Grab a bite to eat at BaAd or continue on to the next stop on your Glasgow itinerary.
+If you love music, you should join the Glasgow City Music Tours, which are run by music journalists and complement Glasgow’s UNESCO City of Music status.

 From here, you have two options – park, palace, and a pint or God’s house, the graveyard, and gin.

-Barrowlands Park Glasgow
+Barrowlands Park Glasgow on a sunny day

 Option 1: Glasgow Green, Breweries and Lunch